Battjmo/Resaled/README.md

 ```

 The box shadow on the child combined with the z-index give everything a nice sense of depth.

+Some features on my to-do list:

+1. The ability to follow a listing, and have those listings appear in a separate feed on a user's profile page.

+2. The ability to leave comments on other user's listings, preferably with filtering because comments are the very most dangerous part of the internet.

+3. Complex savable filters for every aspect of listings.

 Thanks for reading, and enjoy the site!